Fix & Identify Largest Contentful Paint (LCP) issues

 Set up RUM tracking

 To get answers to all 6 questions above we need to measure the data is real life and log any of the problems that might happen with the Largest Contentful Paint.
 This is called Real User Monitoring and there are several ways to enable RUM tracking.
 The first is by leveraging the Web Vitals library and sending the results to your own analytics backend.
 The upside to this method is that it is cheap and flexible.
-The downside is that is might be a lot of extra work.
+The downside is that it might be a lot of extra work.

-A good alternative to sending your Core Web Vitals data to your own backend is by using one of the many RUM tools our there.
+A good alternative to sending your Core Web Vitals data to your own backend is by using one of the many RUM tools out there.
 We have developed Core/Dash just for these use cases.
-Core/Dash is a low cost, fast and effective RUM tool that just get's the job done!
+Core/Dash is a low cost, fast and effective RUM tool that just gets the job done!
 Of course there are many RUM solutions out there and they will also do the job (at a higher price though)

 coredash lcp by element type metric summary